wp-plugins/wow-moodboard-lite/readme.txt

 === Wow Moodboard Lite ===
 Contributors: mschot
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K2YMTHZXUUXJS
-Tags: mood board, collage, presentation, youtube, spotify, images, jquery, Requires at least: 4.0
+Tags: mood board, collage, presentation, youtube, images, jquery Requires at least: 4.0
 Tested up to: 4.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a Mood board to your posts and pages.
+Visually stand out, add a mood board with images and YouTube videos to your posts and pages.

 == Description ==
 A mood board is a type of collage consisting of images, text, and samples of objects in a composition.